simmsb/keyboard/README.md

 ## Flashing

-I have some scripts in [here](justfile) for generating UF2 files that can be used to flash the nice!nanos, there's no need for a debugger.
+~~I have some scripts in [here](justfile) for generating UF2 files that can be used to flash the nice!nanos, there's no need for a debugger.~~

+I never figured out how to make a flashable UF2 when using embassy, you'll want a st-link/j-link to flash the nice!nanos.